Robotic Surgery in La Crosse

-The da Vinci surgical system provides surgeons with an alternative to both traditional open surgery and conventional laparoscopy, putting the surgeon's hands at the controls of a state-of-the art robotic platform.
-The da Vinci system helps surgeons perform even the most complex and delicate procedures through very small incisions with superior precision.
+The da Vinci surgical system provides surgeons with an alternative to traditional open surgery and conventional laparoscopy, putting the surgeon's hands at the controls of an advanced robotic platform.
+The system helps surgeons perform even the most complex, delicate procedures through small incisions with superior precision.

 From the remote console, your surgeon uses two hand-and-finger devices to precisely direct the mechanical arms at the operating table.
 Your surgeon leads a trained surgical team during the surgery.

 Surgeons have more flexibility, control and maneuverability using the surgical instruments in robotic surgery than in traditional minimally invasive surgery.
 Using robotic surgery, surgeons can perform delicate and complex procedures that may have been difficult or impossible with other techniques.

 Traditional open gynecologic surgery using a large incision for access to the uterus and surrounding anatomy has been the standard approach to many gynecologic procedures for years.
 However, patients of open surgeries can experience significant pain and trauma, long recovery times and threats to surrounding organs and nerves.

 Through 1–2 centimeter incisions, your surgeon using the da Vinci system can operate with greater precision and control, and minimize pain and risk associated with large incisions.

 Patient benefits of robotic surgery include: